prmr/SoftwareDesign/modules/Module-03.md

 }
 ```

 We will revisit some of the details of the overriding mechanism in Module 7.
-For now, it suffices to say that if the `equals` method is *redefined* (or *overriden*) in a class, calling `equals` on an object of this class will result in the redefined method being executed.
+For now, it suffices to say that if the `equals` method is *redefined* (or *overridden*) in a class, calling `equals` on an object of this class will result in the redefined method being executed.
 In our case,

 ```java
 card1.equals(card2)